TubionMC/Tubion/README.md

 ## Installing
 This mod is only available for Minecraft: Java Edition.
 If you're on Bedrock Edition, and own Bedrock for Windows, it might be a good idea to [use Java Edition instead](https://help.minecraft.net/hc/en-us/articles/4607523809933-Buy-Minecraft-PC-Bundle-Get-Both-Games-).

+This mod also requires [Fabric](https://fabricmc.net/), not Forge.
+Quilt support is planned in the near future.

+### Downloading Mod Dependencies
+This mod generally requires [Cloth Config](https://github.com/shedaniel/cloth-config).
+It's available at [Modrinth]